-Since our inception in 1869, MVSB has provided a safe, convenient place to save money and help people achieve their financial and personal goals.
+Since our inception in 1869, Meredith Village Savings Bank has provided a safe, convenient place to save money and help people achieve their financial and personal goals.

 Over the past 150 years, during periods of economic prosperity as well as through turbulent times in United States history, the bank has remained resilient and steadfast when it comes serving our customers and the community.